php-fig/fig-standards/bylaws/008-psr-evolution.md

 ```php
 public function has($id);
 ```

-The second release would adds the return type, maintaining compatibility with the original interface:
+The second release would add the return type, maintaining compatibility with the original interface:

 ```php
 public function has($id): bool;
 ```